juancastillo0/json_form/README.md

 }
 ```

-Other builders that allow you to change the rendering of distinct form and field sections.
-These include:
+Other builders that allow you to change the rendering of distinct form and field sections include:
- `formSectionBuilder`, `titleAndDescriptionBuilder`, `fieldWrapperBuilder`, `inputWrapperBuilder`.
+ `formSectionBuilder`, `titleAndDescriptionBuilder`, `fieldWrapperBuilder` and `inputWrapperBuilder`.

 ##### Buttons

 - Arrays: You can change the buttons that add, remove and copy array items.
-- Form: The `submitButtonBuilder` allow you to render a custom "Submit" button for the whole `JsonForm`.
+- Form: The `submitButtonBuilder` allows you to render a custom "Submit" button for the whole `JsonForm`.
 - Files: The addFileButtonBuilder. // TODO: other file buttons

 #### Localization (l10n) and Internationalization (i18n)

-You can implement the `LocalizedTexts` class.
-By default it contains English translation for
+You can create a new instance that implements the `LocalizedTexts` class.
+By default, it contains English translations
+for the text presented within the form such as validation error messages and button labels or tooltips.

 ```dart
 class SpanishLocalizedTexts extends LocalizedTexts {